openvinotoolkit/openvino/src/plugins/README.md

 # OpenVINO Plugins

-OpenVINO Plugins provide a support of hardware device.
+OpenVINO Plugins provide support for hardware devices.

 The list of supported plugins: